I became insane with long intervals of horrible sanity.

 January 06, 2013 - 11:06 p.m.

 An odd day set up for odd timing but I'm ready now This really should be two entries.
 Nothing is stopping me from doing that, perhaps I will.
 Let me check the last thing I wrote about.
 I haven't touched Saturday.
 Why did I check?
 Nothing much happened till I went out in the late afternoon.
 My plan was to go to Common Ground Community Concerts in Dobbs Ferry to once again see the Blue Tribute by the Chicks with Dip.
 I was doing merch and wanted to get their early.
-It isn't the easiest place to get to for me I have to take the to the to the Metro North then a decent walk up a steep hill.
+It isn't the easiest place to get to for me I have to take the Q to the 4 to the Metro North then a decent walk up a steep hill.
 I somehow lost track of time and when I got out of the shower I saw it was time to leave I raced into my clothes and out of the house.
 Now if I missed the Metro North it was no disaster.
 I could catch the next one and still get there before show time but I would miss dinner and feel rushed setting up the merch.
 Google maps didn't think I could make it but I did.
 I raced out of the subway, bought my ticket, and got on the train thirty seconds or so before it left.
 If I didn't know exactly where I was going and what I was doing no way I could have done it.
 I even ran in the station.
 I never run for a train but I knew it was necessary.

 Once I got to Dobbs Ferry I had to walk.
 I looked at the map on my phone and decided to not take the route it suggested as I saw a short cut up a flight of steps not on the map.
 It took me straight up to the top of the fjord, for as I love telling you, the lower Hudson is a fjord.
 I then got lost in thought and missed my turn and ended up walking further than the way Google wanted me to go.
 Perhaps it was the same distance.
 I did avoid a circuitous section of road.